Angelina Jolie’s Kids Maddox & ‘Tomboy’ Shiloh Steal Spotlight At Movie Debut

 The Mirror pointed out that because this project is so close to Angelina’s heart, “it made sense that all six of her children joined her for the world premiere.”
 The event marked her first appearance on the red carpet since she and Pitt split, as well as the first time that she has appeared in public with all of the children minus Brad.

-Maddox, Pax and Knox all sported suits, and the Mirror noted that “tomboy Shiloh” also donned a suit.
+Maddox, Pax, and Knox all sported suits, and the Mirror noted that “tomboy Shiloh” also donned a suit.
 Zahara chose a loose dress, while Vivienne wore a jumpsuit.

 In 2010, talking with Vanity Fair, Angelina revealed that “Shiloh, we feel has Montenegro style.”
 Pointing out that is “how people dress there,” the actress shared that Shiloh “likes tracksuits, she likes [regular] suits” as well.